 On May 11, 2026, between 19:20 and 19:26 UTC, an attacker published 84 malicious versions across 42 @tanstack/* npm packages.
 The published artefacts carried valid SLSA Build Level 3 provenance attestations, because npm generates them automatically when packages are published via OIDC trusted publishing, and the build did, in the strict sense, happen in TanStack’s release.yml on refs/heads/main.
 The signatures verified.
 The OIDC binding was real.
 The malicious package shipped to consumers anyway.

-This is a piece about what happened, the broader campaign it sits inside, and the harder question both leave on the desk...
+This is a piece about what happened, the campaign it sits inside, and what the incident proves about the security canon.
+The...

 Three Trust Primitives, One Attack: What May 11 asks your security organization to become

 On May 11 between 19:20 and 19:26 UTC, 84 malicious @tanstack/* npm versions shipped with valid SLSA Build Level 3 provenance.
 The signatures verified.
-The OIDC binding was real.
-The malicious package shipped anyway.
-The artefacts did not fail.
-The teams reading them were never sized for what they would become.
+The canon held.
+The consumer was compromised anyway.
+The plays the security industry defined between 2015 and 2022 are no longer safe by virtue of being canon.

 David Andersson